magentix/magento-axepta/README.md

 - **Merchant ID**: Your merchant Identifier (MID)
 - **HMAC Key**: Your HMAC Key
 - **Blowfish Crypt Key**: Your Blowfish encryption key
+- **Order Desc**: Custom order description.
+Set "Test:0000" for a simulation in production.
 - **Allowed for emails only**: Enabled the method only for quote with specific customer emails (comma separated).
 Leave blank for no restriction.
 - **Payment from Applicable Countries**: Allowed countries (all or specific countries)